 Early & Absentee Voting — VermontRequest an Absentee Ballot

-You can vote in person at your town clerk's office from no later than 45 days before the election to Nov.
-7th., using an absentee ballot.
+You can vote in person at your town clerk's office from June 30th to Aug.
+14th, using an absentee ballot.
 No excuse required.